afombravo/tnseeker/README.md

 # Tnseeker
-Tnseeker is a comprehensive pipeline designed for transposon insertion sequencing (Tn-Seq) analysis.
-It can perform multiple tasks, including read trimming, alignment, and essential gene inference.
-Tnseeker sets itself apart with its ability to automatically infer and adjust threshold/cutoff defining parameters, eliminating the need for advanced user input, and thus enabling a more accurante inference of essentiality from the available data.
-Tnseeker is compatible with any transposon disruption experiment, as it effectively corrects any transposon specific biases (i.e. different insertion sequences and hotspots).
+Tnseeker is an advanced pipeline tailored for transposon insertion sequencing (Tn-Seq) analysis.
+It performs an array of tasks: from read trimming and alignment to associating genomic locations with transposon insertions and inferring essential genes based on transposon insertion densities.
+Additionally, Tnseeker is adept at extracting barcodes from raw fastq files and linking them to corresponding transposon genomic locations for subsequent analysis.
+What truly distinguishes Tnseeker from other tools is its unique capability to automatically infer and adjust threshold/cutoff parameters.
+This negates the need for intricate user input, allowing for a more precise determination of gene essentiality based on the data.
+Compatible with any transposon disruption experiment, Tnseeker efficiently mitigates transposon-specific biases, including those seen with HIMAR.
+Hence, Tnseeker is versatile enough to handle all Tn-Seq datasets.
 Tnseeker is under active developement and is available as is.
 Contact me if you are interested in using the program or have any questions.

-## Installation
-Tnseeker currently exist as a yet unpublished PyPI module.
-You can, however, download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing:

-`pip install "/your/tnseeker/directory/tnseeker-1.0.0.tar.gz" `
+Bugs can be expected.
+Please report any weird or unintented behaviour.

 ## Requirements
-The tnseeker pipeline requires both Python3 and Bowtie2 to be callable from the terminal.
+The tnseeker pipeline requires both Python3 and Bowtie2 to be callable from the terminal (and added to path).

 ## Executing
 tnseeker is executable from the command line by typing: